Nearshoring vs Offshoring Models Comparison for 3 Regions: Trends, Stats, Costs, Leading Countries and Companies

 Before the global crisis in 2007-2008, Poland appeared to be one of the fast-growing economies in the East of Europe with 7.2% GDP growth a year.
 After the crisis, all European countries were struggling to recover from the harsh economic and political consequences.
 However, the ICT sector during 2009-2014 has shown a dramatic jump at 8.64% of annual growth.
 Despite the fact that the share of the ICT to the country’s GDP is lower than in other EU countries (6.06% in comparison to 8.15% in Germany), the country has a great potential to keep up with the latest technologies and be competitive on the global platform of the Information and Communication Technology services.

-Nearshore vs offshore outsourcing in Poland is provided by the best web development outsourcing companies such as Unity Group, Future Processing, and U21 that offers services in web and app mobile development, customer software development, IT systems integration, and other.
+Nearshore vs offshore outsourcing in Poland is provided by the best web development outsourcing companies such as Unity Group, Future Processing, and U21 that offers services in web and app mobile development, custom software development, IT systems integration, and other.

 According to the Euromoney report, the Polish IT market was announced the second largest and prospective sectors where companies’ annual revenues were 63 billion PLN a year.
 The biggest contribution to this sector of the economy is, with no doubts, human capital.
 2.6% of specialists (430 thousand citizens) on the Polish employment market are occupied within the Information and Communication Technology sector, which is 3.5% of the EU workforce.
 The number of companies that provide a variety of IT services has increased by 24.5% from 2011 to 2014.
 These companies compose the largest export of services via attracting foreign companies to hire specialists with nearshore services.
 Poland has become an attractive destination of nearshore development services for companies like Tieto, BLStream, Sii, C&F.